Learn why schools across the country are using dedicated K-12 cloud application security technology to protect students and staff

 Cloud application security uses the app’s APIs to not only track access (information going into and being sent out of the app), but also monitors and reports on what is going on in the app once someone logs in.
 Cloud application security solutions are designed specifically to provide a strong level of visibility, control and protection of these types of applications and the data associated with them.
 Let’s dig in a little more…

 Cloud application security is a fundamental control layer of cloud security.
 It’s primarily concerned with analyzing and controlling what is happening in your school’s web applications like Google G Suite, Google Drive, Office 365 Mail, OneDrive, SharePoint, Slack, Box, Dropbox and ShareFile.

 Previous generations of cloud application security solutions use cloud gateways and proxies, which provide far less control of cloud application use.
 The new generation of cloud application security solutions connect directly into applications through an application programming interface (API), effectively integrating powerful security features into the application.

 Cloud application security solutions provide school IT administrators with three key functions:

-- Protection against malware, phishing and other threats.
+K-12 school IT systems are increasingly targets of malware and phishing schemes.
+A cloud application security platform protects systems against ransomware, malware, phishing, and other threats.
 Schools must be able to protect against threats that can lead to data loss, theft or corruption or the disruption of school operations such as through ransomware.
 Protection features often include threat detection, data loss prevention, and active monitoring of user behaviors.

 Examples of Cloud Application Security Vendors